abhigna-v/subscribing-to-newsletter/README.md

 # subscribing-to-newsletter

-Allow users to subscribe  to a newsletter.
+Allows users to subscribe  to a newsletter . built using nodejs. used mailchimp's servers to handle requests.